-Certain of the properties the Company acquired from HP A&M are subject to outstanding promissory notes payable to third parties with principal and accrued interest totaling \$10.0 million at November 30, 2011 and August 31, 2011, respectively.
-In addition, HP A&M has balloon payments totaling \$5.5 million due within twelve months of November 30, 2011.
+Certain of the properties the Company acquired from HP A&M are subject to outstanding promissory notes payable to third parties with principal and accrued interest totaling \$9.5 million and \$10.0 million at February 29, 2012 and August 31, 2011, respectively.
+In addition, HP A&M has balloon payments totaling \$5.5 million due within twelve months of February 29, 2012.
 These promissory notes are secured by deeds of trust on the properties.
 The Company did not assume any of these promissory notes and is not responsible for making any of the required payments under these notes.
 This responsibility remains solely with HP A&M. In the event of default by HP A&M, at the Company's sole discretion, the Company may make payments pursuant to any or all of the notes and cure any or all of the defaults.
 If the Company does not cure the defaults, it will lose the properties securing the defaulted notes.
-If HP A&M defaults on the promissory notes, the Company can foreclose on a defined amount of stock issued to HP A&M and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. The probability of HP A&M were to default on all of the notes, the Company is aware, as of November 30, 2011, HP A&M has not defaulted on any of the promissory notes.
+If HP A&M defaults on the promissory notes, the Company can foreclose on a defined amount of stock issued to HP A&M and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. The probability of HP A&M defaulting on the notes is deemed remote.
+As far as the Company is aware, as of February 29, 2012, HP A&M has not defaulted on any of the promissory notes.
 If HP A&M were to default on all of the notes, the Company would lose 60 of the 80 (approximately 75%) real property interests it acquired and a comparable percentage of the water rights the Company acquired, which are associated with those properties, unless the Company cured the notes in default.
 The Company currently does not have enough funds to cure all of the notes.
 If that were to occur, the Company would need to seek additional financing or selectively choose the properties it would want to retain.